badboy1606/RubikNet/cube_solver/ReadMe.md

 Your go-to shopping list with all the links to all the components required to save you the hassle of surfing through sites or market places.

 ### Uart
 C code for ESP32 that controls 6 stepper motors to physically manipulate a Rubik's cube based on serial commands.
+Available in scripts.

 #### Motor Control
 - **`step_motor()`**: Controls individual stepper motors with step/direction pins